himanshupathak8830-blip/Music_store/README.md

 **📌 Business Insight:**
 - Country-wise music taste analysis.

-### Find the customer who has spent the most on music in each country.
+### ⏸️Find the customer who has spent the most on music in each country.
 ```sql
 WITH RECURSIVE country_with_customer AS (
     SELECT